code16/website/source/_posts/a-probability-approach-to-cache-a-resource-retrieved-from-an-external-api.md

 And with this, we have a simple system which handles the cache we need, and which is quite easy to parametrize (probabilities and steps could by defined in a config file, as a first step).

-That’s it, please fill free to [catch me on twitter](https://twitter.com/dvlpp) for any comment or question on this.
+That’s it, please feel free to [catch me on twitter](https://twitter.com/dvlpp) for any comment or question on this.